dottspina/dtsh/doc/site/src/handbook.rst

    /
    > [TAB][TAB]
    alias     list aliased nodes
-   cd        change the current working branch chosen    list chosen nodes find      search branches for nodes
+   cat       concat and output info about a node and its properties cd        change the current working branch chosen    list chosen nodes find      search branches for nodes